Kellyanne Conway And Madonna Are Compared

 “Well, it [alternative facts] was alternative investment and additional facts.
 And that got conflated.
 But you know, respectfully, Norah, I see mistakes on TV every single day and people just brush them off,” she said, comparing her situation to the wrong movie winning at the Oscars.

 Meanwhile, Conway is trying to cut back on screen time.
 She says she shouldn’t be looked at as somebody who goes on TV since it is about 5 percent of what she does.
 Conway says she is only on television when everybody else in the White House is sleeping or watching television from their bedside.
 Even if she cuts back on screen time, it doesn’t stop comedians playing Conway on television.
-Recently Saturday Night Live portrayed Conway as a stalker
+Recently, Saturday Night Live portrayed Conway as a stalker.

 Do you think Kellyanne Conway is being mistreated by the media and general public?
 Let us know your thoughts in the comments section.